-Differences overview Supervisor & Circus have the same goals - they both manage processes and provide a command-line script - respectively supervisord and circusd - that reads a configuration file, forks new processes and maintain them alive.
+Supervisor & Circus have the same goals - they both manage processes and provide a command-line script - respectively supervisord and circusd - that reads a configuration file, forks new processes and keep them alive.

-Circus has an extra feature: the ability to bind sockets and let the processes it manages use them.
+Circus & Supervisor both have the ability to bind sockets and let the processes they manage use them.
 This "pre-fork" model is used by many web servers out there, like Apache or Unicorn.
-Having this option in Circus can simplify a web app stack: all processes and sockets are managed by a single tool.
+Having this option in a process manager can simplify a web app stack: all processes and sockets are managed by a single tool.
+For Python, Chaussette allows WSGI severs to use the already-opened sockets provided by the socket managers in both circusd and supervisord.